2010 UEFA Champions League final

 The 2010 UEFA Champions League final was an association football match played at the Santiago Bernabéu Stadium, home of Real Madrid, on 22 May 2010, to determine the winners of the 2009–10 UEFA Champions League.
 It was the first Champions League final to be played on a weekend, rather than the traditional Wednesday.
 The match was won by Inter Milan, who beat Bayern Munich 2–0 to complete the treble, a feat never before achieved by any team from either Italy or Germany.
 The refereeing team came from England and was led by Howard Webb.

-The win gave Inter their third European Cup title, and their first since 1965; moreover, it was their first appearance in the final since 1972, and they were the first Italian team to appear since A.C.
-Milan won the competition in 2007.
-Meanwhile, Bayern had won the competition as recently as 2001 – their most recent final appearance – although they were the first German side to reach the final since Bayer Leverkusen in 2002.
-The 2010 final was the first not to feature an English side since Porto beat Monaco in 2004, due to Manchester United being knocked out by Bayern Munich in the quarter-finals on away goals.
-The Santiago Bernabéu Stadium had hosted three European Cup finals: in 1957, 1969 and 1980.
+The win gave Inter their third European Cup title, and their first since 1965.
+That 45 years of await broke the record of the longest gap between two UCL titles, which was held by Real Madrid before, with 32 years (1966-1998).
+Moreover, it was Inter's first appearance in the final since 1972, and they were the first Italian team to appear in the showpiece match since rivals AC Milan won the competition in 2007.
+Meanwhile, Bayern had won the competition as recently as 2001—their most recent final appearance—although they were the first German side to reach the final since Bayer Leverkusen in 2002.
+The 2010 final was the first not to feature an English side since Porto beat Monaco in 2004 with José Mourinho also coaching the winning side, and due to Manchester United being knocked out by Bayern in the quarter-finals on away goals.
+This was also the first final to include two group runners-up, both Bayern and Inter finished second in group A and F, respectively.
+The Santiago Bernabéu Stadium had hosted three European Cup finals before; in 1957, 1969 and 1980.